Jupiter: Composition

 The atmosphere of Jupiter is approximately 76% hydrogen and 24% helium by mass.
-By volume, the upper atmosphere is about 90% hydrogen and 10% helium, with the lower proportion owing to the individual helium atoms being more massive than the molecules of hydrogen formed in this part of the atmosphere.
+By volume, the upper atmosphere is about 90% hydrogen and 10% helium.
+The low proportion of helium is due to the fact that a helium atom is more massive than hydrogen as its naturally occurring diatomic molecule, H2.
 The atmosphere contains trace amounts of elemental carbon, oxygen, sulfur, and neon, as well as ammonia, water vapour, phosphine, hydrogen sulfide, and hydrocarbons like methane, ethane and benzene.
 Its outermost layer contains crystals of frozen ammonia.
 The planet's interior is denser, with a composition of roughly 71% hydrogen, 24% helium, and 5% other elements by mass.

 The atmospheric proportions of hydrogen and helium are close to the theoretical composition of the primordial solar nebula.
 Neon in the upper atmosphere consists of 20 parts per million by mass, which is about a tenth as abundant as in the Sun.
 Jupiter's helium abundance is about 80% that of the Sun due to the precipitation of these elements as helium-rich droplets, a process that happens deep in the planet's interior.

 Based on spectroscopy, Saturn is thought to be similar in composition to Jupiter, but the other giant planets Uranus and Neptune have relatively less hydrogen and helium and relatively more of the next most common elements, including oxygen, carbon, nitrogen, and sulfur.
 These planets are known as ice giants because during their formation, these elements are thought to have been incorporated into them as ice; however, they probably contain very little ice.